Skip to main content

 Herbal products used for sleep

-Certain herbal or dietary products commonly used for sleep, for example, melatonin, valerian or chamomile can increase central nervous system side effects when used with alcohol.
-Dizziness, drowsiness, and difficulty concentrating, and impairment in thinking and judgment can occur.
+Certain herbal or dietary over-the-counter products commonly purchased by consumers to help with sleep, for example, melatonin, valerian or chamomile can increase nervous system side effects when used with alcohol.
+The side effects can include dizziness, drowsiness, difficulty concentrating, and impairment in thinking and judgment.

 Any herbal product or dietary supplement that leads to drowsiness or dizziness may interact with alcohol.
 Avoid or limit the use of alcohol while using herbal or dietary supplements for sleep, unless approved by your doctor.
-Always check with your pharmacist for possible drug or food interactions with herbal or dietary supplements.
+Always check with your pharmacist for possible drug or food interactions.

 Table of Common Sleep (Insomnia) Medications

 Note: This is not a complete list of medicines that may be used to treat insomnia; always check with your pharmacist for possible drug-alcohol interactions.
-Tell your healthcare providers about all the other medications you use, including prescription, over-the-counter (OTC) drugs, vitamins, dietary supplements and herbal products.
+Tell your healthcare providers about all the medications you use, including prescription medicines, over-the-counter (OTC) drugs, vitamins, dietary supplements and herbal products.

 For a complete list of side effects, warnings and drug interactions please refer to the individual drug monographs.